diana12345670/botss/DEPLOY_RAILWAY.md

-# Deploy do Bot NZ Apostas no Railway
+# Deploy do Bot StormBet Apostas no Railway

 Este guia explica como fazer o deploy do bot Discord no Railway.